 For example, the iLIFE A6 is designed for pet hair.
 It has a rubber brush that is tangle-free, so it's ideal for families who keep pets.

 In case you have carpets and rugs, go with the A4S or the A8.
 These machines catch pet hair from carpeted surfaces with ease.

 How does the ILIFE perform on carpets and rugs?
 Basically, all you need to know is the suction power.
 The more pascals a robot can provide, the better it will clean a carpet.

 Along with strong suction, you need to know what type of main brushes a robot uses for cleaning.
 For example, the iLIFE A6 has strong power that, in theory, is enough for deep carpet cleaning; it comes with a rubber roller that works better on a bare floor.
-Thus, the A6 can still work well on thin carpets but not as good as the A8 does.
+Thus, the A6 can still work well on thin carpets but not as good as the A8 or the A4S do.

 The ILIFE A8 has a combo of two types of brushes and 2 side helpers, so it is an ideal option for all floor types (except high-pile carpets).

 If you are not ready to spend some extra dollars on these models, have a look at the ILIFE A4S on sale for about $190.
 It comes with a powerful motor and bristle brush.
-For a little bit under $200, you get a robot that will clean your floor from pet hair, performing well on carpets and hardwood.
+For a little bit under $200, you get a robot that will clean your floor from pet hair, performing well on thin carpets and a hardwood floor.

 The oldest and cheaper models in the family, such as the V5S Pro and V3S, are also good for homes with carpeted surfaces and their mopping option makes these models suitable for bot rugs and bare floors.
 With a price a little over $150 (for the V3S) and $200 (for the V5S Pro), the ILIFE V5S Pro and the ILIFE V3S would be good options